The University of Findlay offers two convenient options within the College Credit Plus program:

 The subject matter of a course enrolled in under the college credit plus program may include mature subject matter or materials, including those of a graphic, explicit, violent, or sexual nature, that will not be modified based upon college credit plus enrollee participation regardless of where course instruction occurs.

-All students must have at least a 2.5 GPA and either a 250 on the Reading Next-Generation Accuplacer test of a 20 composite score on the ACT.
+Students in grades 7-9 must have at least a 3.0 GPA and either a 250 on the Next-Generation Reading Comprehension Accuplacer test or a 20 composite on the ACT.

 Application Procedures and Deadlines